patniemeyer/gpt_experiments/README.md

 ### gpt_grid

-gpt_grid generates a configurable dataset of random grids of varying dimensions and number of colored squares, followed by a compact string description of the grid that can be learned.
-The dataset includes code to validate the test set output and report acurracy on the test set.
+gpt_grid generates a configurable dataset of random grids of varying dimension and number of colored squares, followed by a compact string description that can be learned.
+The dataset includes code to validate the test set output and report acurracy.

 <table>
 <tr>